Inside the course program

 In each episode of our “Skills Booster” video series, we use the expertise of our trainers to focus on a key transferable skill for doctoral candidates.
 Get valuable tips and learn how you can develop your skills beyond your academic specialization.

-In the first episode, we cover the topic of “scientific writing”, a fundamental skill for academic work.
-Jeremiah Hendren, communication consultant and trainer at TUM-GS, shares his experience and explains why writing skills are essential for doctoral candidates and what makes good scientific writing: “Good writing is not about making it fancy, making it stylish.
+In the first episode of "Skills Booster, we cover the topic of “scientific writing”, a fundamental skill for academic work.
+Jeremiah Hendren, communication consultant and trainer at TUM-GS, shares his experience and explains what good scientific writing is: “Good writing is not about making it fancy, making it stylish.
 It is actually about the science itself.
 It is about bringing the science to life.”